richlamdev/tf-syslog-ng/README.md

 #### Knowledge

-Although not strictly required, it would be ideal to have familiarity with the following, to allow understanding and ability to edit the changes to adapt to your potential needs.
+Although not strictly required, it would be ideal to have familiarity with the following.
+This will go a long way for potential changes to adopt to other applications or testing.

 * Basic AWS knowledge.
-VPC/IGW/NATGW/NACLs/SG/EC2/
+VPC/IGW/NATGW/NACLs/SG/EC2

 * Basic Linux and Networking knowledge. (ports, firewalls, DNS, UDP, IP Addressing)